atsaloli/cicd/gitlab-ci/01-setting-up-ci/80-runners-admin.md

 # Runners Admin is at /admin/runners

-Check out the Runners admin page at "\<Your GitLab URL\>/admin/runners"
+Check out the runners admin page at "\<Your GitLab URL\>/admin/runners"
 # [[Next]](84-paused-runner.md) [[Up]](README.md)